mptwaktusolat/api-waktusolat-x/docs/updating.md

 # Updating the Application

 This guide provides instructions for updating the application to the latest version.
+The following guides is specific for application deployed using CloudPanel, so, YMMV.
 Follow these steps to ensure a smooth update process.

 ## 1. Prerequisites